JocysCom/UMQF/MORA/analysis/einstein/entities/albert-einstein-actions.md

 ### 1 Elsa Einstein - partner and caretaker

+Context: Einstein married his cousin Elsa, who provided him with domestic stability and care while allowing him the freedom to pursue his scientific work and other interests.

 - **ΔOS**: +0.10 (Social status as Mrs. Einstein, purpose in caring for him, financial security)
 - **VSA**: 0.55
 - **Tc**: 0.50 (Duration of marriage)